In this post, we will talk about some exciting and powerful use cases of event-driven systems that can be solved using RabbitMQ and SNS - SQS combo.

 The pub/sub functionality provides topics for high-throughput, push-based, many-to-many messaging between microservices and event-driven serverless applications.

-, which is publishing a message to SNS
+Below is an example of user service, which is publishing a message to SNS when a user is updated.

 We will be publishing a message to an SNS topic with message attributes such as